 If you’re asked for money upfront to get a loan, flee immediately.
 No legitimate lender will ask for money upfront before approving a loan.
 When you pay money upfront, what’s very likely to happen is that money – and the lender – will quickly disappear.
 Don’t do it.
 Ever.

 We saved the best one for last.
 Actually, this is the only one you really need, isn’t it?
-Like any other business, lenders need to make money on their services.
+Like any other business, lenders need to make money from their services.
 As a small business owner, you certainly don’t begrudge anyone for making money.
-But if someone offers you a “deal” that sounds like a dream come true, you need to ask yourself is it really a dream, or a nightmare waiting to happen.
-Why would someone offer a loan that seems to offer all the benefit to you?
+But if someone offers you a “deal” that sounds like a dream come true, you need to ask yourself, is it really a dream, or a nightmare waiting to happen?
+Why would someone offer a loan that seems to offer all the benefits to you?
 They wouldn’t.
 Any business needs to make a return.
 Even unsecured loans, which don’t ask for collateral, still look at your creditworthiness (if you have a good credit history) to determine risk.

 If you are considering an online loan or cash advance, do your due diligence.
 If something doesn’t seem right, if you aren’t comfortable, then that’s your intuition warning you of danger.
 Heed those warnings.